osquery/osquery/docs/wiki/deployment/logging.md

 ### Logger Plugins

 osquery includes logger plugins that support configurable logging to a variety of interfaces.
 The built in logger plugins are **filesystem** (default), **tls** and **syslog**.
 Multiple logger plugins may be used simultaneously, effectively copying logs to each interface.
+To enable multiple loggers set the `--logger_plugin` option to a comma separated list of the requested plugins.

 For information on configuring logger plugins, see [logging/results flags](../installation/cli-flags.md#loggingresults-flags).
 Developing new logger plugins is explored in the [development docs](../development/logger-plugins.md).